 To mount things on, we'll use a piece of styrofoam.
-It is slightly over 1 inch thick.
+It is slightly over 1 inch thick, shown below.

 To protect circuitry from water coming from top such as rain or lawn watering we'll use a simple plastic cover like on the picture below.
 This one is reused from some old packaging for something else.

-We'll open an existing tunnel from the top.
-We'll then put our mockup board with a camera on top.
-We'll then use the system to take and transmit images and live video.
+We'll open an existing tunnel.
+We'll then put our mockup board with a camera on top and use it to take and transmit images and live video.

-This is a the top part with removed styrofoam material to mount a camera in the center and a LED on the left.
+Below is a view of our styrofoam piece from bottom.
+You can see the camera mounted in the center and the LED on the left.

 Here is how our mockup board looks from the top, with Raspberry Pi mounted, camera and LED inserted.

-While I was able to capture images and video with the above board initially, a problem arose after about an hour of use in the actual ground.
+While we were able to capture images and video with the above board initially, a problem arose after about an hour of use in the actual ground.
 Water is condensing on the camera lens making images blurry.
 Water condensation is rather significant and must be dealt with.
 Also, notice that the water condensation is also happening on the inside of plastic cover under ground.

 Let's see if we can fix the water condensation problem with ventilation.
 In this iteration of our mole recorder prototype, we basically have approximately the same mockup board as above, with 2 holes drilled from both sides to the lens opening.
-We also have twio small plastic hoses inserted in these holes for ventilation.
+We also have two small plastic hoses inserted in these holes for ventilation.

 The above happens because of dew condensation on the lens.
 See pictures of the gadget and the lens with dew on them below (taken in the morning after overnight stay on lawn grass).